GitbookIO/gitbook/docs/plugins/blocks.md

-# Extend Blocks
+# Blocks

-Extending templating blocks is the best way to provide extra functionalities to authors.
+Extending templating blocks is the best way to provide authors with extra functionality.

-The most common usage is to process the content within some tags at runtime.
+The common usage is to process the content within some tags at runtime.
 It's like [filters](./filters.md), but on steroids because you aren't confined to a single expression.

 ### Defining a new block

-Blocks are defined by the plugin, blocks is a map of name associated with a block descriptor.
-The block descriptor needs to contain at least a `process` method.
+Blocks are actually a mapping of name associated with a block descriptor.
+The block descriptor should contain at least a `process` method.

 ```js
 module.exports = {